DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 #### Upgrade Room

+##### Design of the Upgrade Room Needs Iteration
+- Right now, the upgrade room is *very* similar functionally to a standard shop in a video game: go in -> spend money -> come out
+- W

 ##### Reward the Player for Playing Well + Risk/Reward
 The shop has 3 tiers of upgrades, each with different prices.
 Here's the though process behind that decision: